ammoseek/asblog/src/posts/02-12-2020-why-new-ammoseek/index.md

 1. was not "mobile-friendly"
 2. had an outdated general design/style
-3. was using old, insecure third-party code libraries
+3. was using old, insecure third-party code code

 We'll go through that list in detail below.
 Then, we'll present some new site features.
 Finally, we'll discuss our planned improvements moving forward.
 In other words, this is the **State of AmmoSeek in 2020**.